 Wastewater Treatment Process in California

-Wastewater treatment in California centers on the collection, conveyance, treatment, reuse and disposal of wastewater.
-This process is conducted largely by public agencies, though there are also privatized systems in places where a treatment plant is not feasible.
+Wastewater management in California centers on the collection, conveyance, treatment, reuse and disposal of wastewater.
+This process is conducted largely by public agencies, though there are also private systems in places where a publicly owned treatment plant is not feasible.

-In California, wastewater treatment takes place through 100,000 miles of sanitary sewers and at more than 900 wastewater treatment plants that manage the roughly 4 billion gallons of wastewater generated in the state each day.
+In California, wastewater treatment takes place through 100,000 miles of sanitary sewer lines and at more than 900 wastewater treatment plants that manage the roughly 4 billion gallons of wastewater generated in the state each day.

 Wastewater Treatment Process in California Overview